YesSeri/vim-bash-settings/README.md

 git clone git@github.com:YesSeri/vim-git.git ~/.vim
 ```
 ## .vimrc file
-.vimrc is here for easy access between different computers.
+`.vimrc` is here for easy access between different computers.
 I need to install vundle manually when at a new computer.

 I create a hard symlink between the repo and the place where it is read.
-The .vimrc file needs to be in ~/.vimrc for vim to register it. -s means soft symlink and -f means it overwrites in case there is already a file there.
+The .vimrc file needs to be in `~/.vimrc` for vim to register it. -s means soft symlink and -f means it overwrites in case there is already a file there.

 ## .bashrc_aliases file

-This is an extra file, which I will put in ~ folder and Source from /.bashrc
+This is an extra file, which I will put in ~ folder and Source from `~/.bashrc`

 ## Install

 To get it running execute `setup.sh` or use this command.
+For detailed info, read the comments in the `setup.sh` file.

 ```bash
 ln -f .bashrc_aliases ~/.bashrc_aliases